 The basic germination times vary based on variety and the time of year.
 Cool-season grasses tend to germinate quickly, usually between three and 14 days.
 Perennial rye grass (Lolium perenne), which thrives in U.S. Department of Agriculture plant hardiness zones 3 through 8, can germinate in as few as five days, although it can take up to 10 days, for example.

-Choosing the right time to plant is key in getting your grass established quickly.
+Choose the right time to plant so your grass is established quickly.
 For most cool-season grasses, the best time to plant is at the end of summer or just as fall begins.
 This gives the grass time to grow and prepare for the colder winter.
 Warm-season grasses survive best when planted in late spring so root systems can develop properly before the heat of summer arrives.

 To ensure as many of the seeds germinate as quickly as possible, prepare the ground first by removing existing vegetation and debris, followed by tilling or deep raking with a steel garden rake to loosen the soil.
 This is a good time to add starter fertilizer, such as a 12-25-10 fertilizer spread at a rate of 5 to 8 pounds per 1,000 square feet of lawn.

 Spread the seeds evenly, and then rake a thin layer of dirt -- about 1/8 inch thick -- over the seeds.
 A loose layer of a mulch such as straw helps keep the soil moist for the seeds and protects the seeds from wind and birds.